ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

   - The field 'error-id' MUST be present.
 The map key used for this field is the CBOR unsigned integer with value 0.
 The value of this field is a CBOR integer specifying the error occurred at the AS.
 This value is taken from the 'Value' column of the "ACE Token Revocation List Errors" registry defined in {{iana-token-revocation-list-errors}} of this document.

   - The field 'cursor' MAY be present.
 The map key used for this field is the CBOR unsigned integer with value 1.
 The value of this field is a CBOR unsigned integer or the CBOR simple value `null` (0xf6).
+The use of this field is defined in {{sec-trl-endpoint-query-parameters}}.

   The CDDL notation {{RFC8610}} of the 'ace-trl-error' entry is given below.